ig-perez/TbSET/readme.md

 # What is this?
-This repository contains a Spanish-English translator based on a Transformer model trained with 114k examples (customized training loop) in Google Cloud.
+This repository contains a Spanish-English translator based on a Transformer model.
+I trained it on Google Cloud with 114k examples and a customized training loop.

 <p align='center'>
     <img src='./tbset/assets/CUBBITT.webp' width='80%' height='Auto' />